Ramankary

 Ramankary is a village in the Kuttanad region of India.
 It is located 9 km away from Changanacherry town and 17 km from Alappuzha city.
 It is one of the villages in Alappuzha on the bank of the Manimala River with picturesque vast paddy fields.

 Geography

-The villages bordering Ramankary include Veliyanau on the north, Mampuzhakkary on the east, Manalady on west and Vezhapra on south.
+The villages bordering Ramankary include Veliyanadu on the north, Mampuzhakkary to the east, Manalady to the west and Vezhapra to the south.